 We wrote an in depth guide on collaboration tools for the workplace, so check it out if you want to dive deeper.
 On top of providing a list of tools that support onsite collaboration, it also outlines the steps to take to choose the right technologies for your organization.

-- Get on the same page with other leaders.
+- Encourage leaders to model inclusive, team-first behaviors.
 Partner with your HR team and functional leaders to decide how to encourage collaboration across teams.
 Remember, you play a pivotal role in making collaboration flow in the workplace—but you don’t have to do it alone.
-Work with others to make your efforts more impactful across your organization.
+Work with others to make your efforts more impactful across your organization

-- Make the pitch to add “collaboration” to your organization’s core values.
+- Add “collaboration” to your company’s core values.
 This way, it’s clear to current and future employees that collaboration is something your business fundamentally believes in and actively tries to foster.

 {{protip-3}}